If you’ve read this page, you already know just about everything you need to know about what personal gear & clothing to bring.

 There’s an important point we need to make clear from the get-go:

 There is a 30 lbs. maximum one-only luggage/bag limit — which does not include separate sacks for tent and sleeping bag.
+A super-sized duffel bag is usually better than traveling luggage.

 Pilgrims bringing more than the essentials listed on this page in one bag must arrange to transport their extra baggage themselves, or leave it in their vehicles.